-- 1. Fines, forfeitures, program fees and intergovernmental revenues are estimated during the budget amendment process, which occurs during the month of November.
+- 1. Fines, forfeitures and program fees are estimated during the budget amendment process, which occurs during the month of November.
 Information regarding actual General Fund revenues becomes available only upon receipt from the disbursing agencies after year-end.
-Comparison of final budgetary amounts with actual amounts resulted in a favorable variance of \$394,728 related to these general revenues due to various sources providing more than anticipated during the budget process. - 2.
-Other revenues, including interest, intergovernmental revenue, technology grant, and miscellaneous income, provided for an unfavorable final budget variance of \$201,240 due to various sources providing less than anticipated income during the budget process.
+Comparison of final budgetary amounts with actual amounts resulted in a favorable variance of \$223,422 related to these general revenues due to various sources providing more than anticipated during the budget process. - 2.
+Other revenues, including interest, intergovernmental revenue, technology grant, on-behalf payments and miscellaneous income, provided for an unfavorable final budget variance of \$184,998 due to various sources providing less than anticipated income during the budget process.